- Roy Jackman and Florrie Snelling

 Image courtesy of The Supermariners and The Spitfire Makers Charitable Trust

-Ronald was employed by Supermarine in an unknown role.
+Ronald was an Aircraft Detail Fitter at Supermarine.
 He was 24 years of age when he was killed in the bombing raid on the 24th September 1940.
 As we have been unable to locate Ronald’s grave, floral tributes have been laid for him on the Commonwealth War Graves Memorial in Hollybrook Cemetery, Southampton.

 Florence Margaret (Flossie) Lee